The Office (2005–2013)

 All in all, The Office is a feeble shadow of its British counterpart, but it still manages to please.

-First the good points, the US version avoided the laughter track (which would have been the kiss of death), still retained the dodgy camera-work (some people who hated this style seem to misunderstand that slick camera-work is not a priority on fly-on-the-wall documentaries)and at least, to some extent or other, the show retains some integrity to the original.
+First the good points, the US version avoided the laughter track (which would have been the kiss of death) and still retained the dodgy camera-work (some people who hated this style seem to misunderstand that the comedy is supposed to reflect a fly-on-the-wall documentary and slick camera work is not a priority).
+At least, to some extent or other, the show retains some integrity to the original.

-However, I think one of the differences of the two shows (comparing is inevitable - sorry)is the sense of humanity within them.
-See, in the UK version of The Office, you can almost see the amount of pain David Brent goes through in his effort to impress people, Gareth Keenan's social inability and his botched attempts at frustrated flirting that end up as sexual harassment, Dawn Tinsley's long-suffering and unfulfilled ambitions and Tim Canterbury's lack of confidence to push forward to try and better himself are all poignantly on show in very subtle ways.
+However, I think one of the differences of the two shows (comparing is inevitable sorry)is how human these characters are.
+They are clearly flawed characters trying to get through life which gives an understanding as to why they are who they are.
+See, in the UK version of The Office, despite the ego and the manipulation you can almost feel the amount of pain David Brent goes through in his effort to impress people and feel comfortable being himself in his own skin.
+We can see Gareth Keenan's social inability and how his botched attempts at frustrated flirting end up as sexual harassment, Dawn Tinsley's stoic long-suffering, unsatisfying love-life and unfulfilled ambitions and Tim Canterbury's lack of confidence and fear of change to push forward to try and better himself are all poignantly on show in very subtle ways.

 The fact that the US actors seem like they are acting badly rather than normal everyday people acting up in front of the camera doesn't go in it's favour either.

-The UK version thrived on the fact that you were going to feel very uncomfortable watching the show, that was the genius behind it - the long protracted silences, the embarrassing events, the overinflated egos getting their bubble's pricked time and time again . . . all completely lost in the US version.
-The pace was also deliberately quickened too so hitting the pain barrier was kept to a minimum and therefore the effect was lost.
-It gives me the impression that the US producers were scared that if it got too uncomfortable to watch that the audience couldn't handle it and therefore would be turned off - shame really.
+The UK version thrived on the fact that you were going to feel very uncomfortable watching the show, that was the genius behind it.
+The long protracted silences, the embarrassing events, the over-inflated egos getting their bubble's pricked time and time again all completely lost in the US version.
+The pace was also deliberately quickened too (probably to keep time with adverts) so hitting the pain barrier was kept to a minimum and therefore the effect was lost.
+It gives me the impression that the US producers were scared that if it got too uncomfortable to watch that the audience couldn't handle it and therefore would be turned off...a shame really.

 All in all, at least the US are attempting to make a show that isn't frightened to deal with everyday average people in an everyday environment but it has a long way to go yet.
 I still can't decide whether we English overall are too sadistic as a nation or whether the Americans have accepted mawkish sentimentality as the norm but one thing for sure, this show in both versions displays how a situation can be interpreted in two entirely different ways by two totally different countries.